-"Yes, Miss."
-I smirked again, pulling myself arrogantly from the chair to chuck it in the rubbish bin in the corner of the room, when my eyes again caught hers.
-Her expression was slightly curious this time, but...almost bored before she severed my gaze and completely turned her back on me.
+I smirked again, and pulled myself arrogantly from the chair to throw it in the rubbish bin in the corner of the room.
+That's when my eyes again caught hers.
+Her expression was slightly curious this time, but... almost bored before she severed my gaze and completely turned her back on me.

-Which is why my mother hates me with a passion.
+Which is why my mother despised me with a passion.

 Until Emmett and I moved in with Pop, we hated each other.
 I detested the bastard.
 I hated him so much, I used to lie awake at night thinking up inventive ways to kill him in his sleep.

 When we were twelve, Pop put us into therapy.
-It took me awhile to realise Emmett was being just as emotionally manipulated by our mother for her own purpose, as I was.
+It took me a long time to realise Emmett was being just as emotionally manipulated by our mother for her own purpose as I was.
 That's when we eventually started to get along, and I could finally see him as my brother.

 "Never heard of no Isabella Swan," Emmett replied to my question during lunch break, distracted as he was as we played basketball with Jake and a couple of other guys from our year.